 Livestock Management to Support Biodiversity and Health – May 9 in Grandview.

 Join SPI and the Audubon Society to explore how Burgundy Pasture Beef transformed its 1,400-acre, formerly cultivated property back into grassland, becoming Texas’ first certified ranch in Audubon’s conservation ranching program.
+Burgundy demonstrates that meat production and environmental health don’t have to be at odds.
+In fact, when managed well, livestock can enhance habitat, biodiversity, and soil health.

 Planning for Intergenerational Farm & Ranch Success – May 16 in Luling.